jeshu1161-tech/jeshu1161-tech/README.md

 <br/>

 <div align="center">
-  <i>"The quieter you become, the more you can hear â€” and in cybersecurity, listening is everything. ðŸ”‡ðŸ›¡ï¸"</i>
+  <i>"The quieter you become, the more you can hear ” and in cybersecurity, listening is everything"</i>
 </div>

 <br/>